-Second class aboard the Trenitalia train from Zurich to Milan is in a 2 – 2 configuration, with each two seats next to each other.
+The second class aboard the Trenitalia train from Zurich to Milan is in a 2 – 2 configuration, with each two seats next to the other.
 Some in the direction of travel, some not, with the occasional table in between creating a 4-seater out of two doubles facing each other.
 For comparison, the first class is in a 1 – 2 configuration, allowing more space in between individual seats.
-Second class seats aren’t too shabby on this EuroCity train operated by Trenitalia either.
+Second-class seats aren’t too shabby on this EuroCity train operated by Trenitalia either.

-Every seat in a double is equipped with one shared power outlet, as well as a foldable tray table, a footrest as well as two coat hooks per double on near the window.
+Every seat in a double is equipped with one shared power outlet, as well as a foldable tray table, a footrest as well as two coat hooks per double near the window.
 There is limited space in the overhead compartment, for jackets, coats or smaller bags, as well as dedicated areas for luggage on the floor at the beginning of each carriage or in between quadruple seats (no need to lift heavy and big luggage over your head!).

 Regarding amenities onboard the Trenitalia Train from Zurich to Milan, there is not much more.
 The train is of course equipped with bathrooms at the end or between carriages, and one Restaurant Car per Train (which is only open in Switzerland, not in Italy).
-It is situated in between first and second class.
+It is situated between first and second class.
 You can have a look at the menu online here.
 And, that’s already about it.

 There is no WiFI on board, hence also no entertainment like the possibility to stream from an on/board media platform or from the web directly.
 Therefore, it’s recommended to already bring enough entertainment, like books, a good music playlist or a few podcast episodes.
 3.5 hours isn’t too long, but still too long if you feel bored after 5 minutes of doing nothing… enjoying the fantastic landscapes along the way of the train ride from Zurich to Milano is definitely recommended.